Skip to content

 Food Type

 Sautéing is well-suited for tender, bite-sized pieces of meat, fish, or vegetables, as the high heat and constant tossing help to quickly cook the food without overcooking the exterior.
 Frying, however, is often used for foods that require a crispy or golden-brown exterior, such as fried chicken, french fries, or tempura.
+Sautéing works best with small, thin cuts; thick, large chunks cannot cook evenly with quick high heat.

 Technique